RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MINIMUM_TASK_STACK_SIZE``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    Positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is architecture-specific.
+    The default value is ``CPU_STACK_MINIMUM_SIZE``.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be small enough so that the task stack space calculation carried out by ``<rtems/confdefs.h>`` does not overflow an integer of type ``uintptr_t``.

+    * It shall be greater than or equal to a BSP-specific and application-specific minimum value.

 DESCRIPTION:
-    This configuration parameter defines the minimum stack size in bytes for every user task or thread in the system.
+    The value of this configuration option defines the minimum stack size in bytes for every user task or thread in the system.

 NOTES:
     Adjusting this parameter should be done with caution.
-Examining the actual stack usage using the stack checker usage reporting facility is recommended (see also :ref:`CONFIGURE_STACK_CHECKER_ENABLED <CONFIGURE_STACK_CHECKER_ENABLED>`).
+Examining the actual stack usage using the stack checker usage reporting facility is recommended (see also :ref:`CONFIGURE_STACK_CHECKER_ENABLED`).

     This parameter can be used to lower the minimum from that recommended.
 This can be used in low memory systems to reduce memory consumption for stacks.
-However, this must be done with caution as it could increase the possibility of a blown task stack.
+However, this shall be done with caution as it could increase the possibility of a blown task stack.

     This parameter can be used to increase the minimum from that